 - Free summer concerts featuring distinguished musical artists

-- Annual Fellowships for promising young sculptors, artists, or scholars
+- Annual Fellowships for emerging artists

-- Contributions toward local endeavors that contribute to the preservation and quality of the Cornish Colony and surrounding community.
+- Contributions toward local endeavors that contribute to the preservation and quality of the Cornish Colony and surrounding community

 - Cooperative fundraising and oversight, with the NPS, of production of the film, “Augustus Saint-Gaudens: Master of American Sculpture”